 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain a mental health professional's responsibility in regards to confidentiality in group work.
+-According to the Codes of Ethics, identify a mental health professional's responsibility regarding confidentiality in group work.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Counselor CEUs, Social Worker CEUs, Psychology CEUs, MFT CEUs